Basic Hypnosis Training Certification

 - Exercises in Helping Skills: The Skilled Helper by Gerard Egan

-- Basic Course Videos (45 Hrs.
-Online - included in the video Manual)
+- Basic Hypnotherapy Course Videos (45 Hrs.
+Online - included in the Video Manual)

-Support is provided throughout the training by phone, Skype, zoom and/or e-mail.
-We also have a private facebook group.
+Support is provided throughout the training by phone, Skype, Zoom and/or e-mail.
+We have an active private Facebook group for our past and current hypnotherapy students and teachers.

 The following is a detailed outline of what each section of the training program covers.